Blinkinlabs/PatternPaint/README.md

 Note: You'll probably need to update the qt serial version, similar to the macOS instructions above.

+### Serial permissions

+You'll need to add yourself to the dialout group in order to access the serial ports:

+	sudo adduser `whoami` dialout

 ## All platforms: Build process